Enter your ZIP Code to find your branch

 3. Diagnosis of Lyme disease is more than just a lab test

 If you believe you’ve been infected, there are a number of factors that will impact your diagnosis.
-The CDC urges physicians to consider both the observed symptoms and the likelihood of being bitten by an infected tick, as well as other factors.
-If your physician determines there was a possibility of an infected bite, the CDC recommends a 2-part lab test.
+Physicians consider both the observed symptoms and the likelihood of being bitten by an infected tick.
+If your physician determines there was a possibility of an infected bite, they may order a 2-part lab test, which tests your blood against a number of panels.
 With this information, they can issue a proper diagnosis.
-[5]
+[2]

 It’s especially important to speak to a physician early if you suspect you have been infected.
 According to the International Lyme and Associated Diseases Educational Foundation, “a misdiagnosis during the early stages of Lyme disease may lead to delayed treatment and chronic symptoms, which can be very difficult to treat.”
 [3]